 Proposal Statement: The Massachusetts LDCs’ GSEPs include significant anticipated infrastructure investments that are designated for their current operating systems.
 Policies included in the 2025/2030 and 2050 Clean Energy and Climate Plans aim to reduce GHG emissions from the buildings sector, which will substantially reduce natural gas usage for heating.
 As a result, new investments in the gas distribution system will need to be recovered over an economic life of 10 to 30 years or less, rather than the 40- to 60-year recovery period that is currently in place.
 Including new options in the GSEPs (such as repair, retirement or electrification, and analysis of options), instead of solely focusing on replacement of pipelines and services, will help minimize stranded assets.

-Supported by: Conservation Law Foundation; HEET/PowerOptions
+Supported by: Conservation Law Foundation; HEET, PowerOptions

+HEET (with clarification): If the Department accelerates depreciation of gas assets, it should also create a phased plan to decommission them as they are paid off, in a way that maintains safety and reliability.
+Otherwise, it is possible the customers will have to rush to pay for these assets by 2050, while the assets continue to be used long past that point, producing emissions in the Commonwealth and revenue for the local gas utility.
 Opposed by: NEGWA/USW; Eversource; Liberty; National Grid; Unitil

 Statements in Opposition: